 Henry Botham is one of the UK’s leading Stride, Blues and New Orleans pianists, most noted for his work with 52 Skidoo, No Good Beatniks and The Nightcreatures.

-So there you have it, a curious mix of Harlem Stride, New Orleans piano and analogue keyboards to keep him occupied.
 You can find info on all these bands by navigating through this website.

 I’ve always loved vintage and analogue instruments and as time passes my collection continues to grow.
 Almost all these instruments get used regularly, mostly thanks to No Good Beatniks, I don’t have any digital keyboards with loads of sounds on them as I’m a bit of a stickler for the real thing (with the exception of a digital piano, can’t be helped, I wish every venue had an acoustic!).
 Each instrument just makes it’s own sound.
 They’re harder to transport but feel much better to play.